Legalisation of documents from Pakistan for use in the Netherlands

 Have your document legalised by the Pakistani Ministry of Foreign Affairs in Islamabad or by one of its 'camp offices' in Karachi, Lahore, Peshawar or Quetta.

-On 1 January 2016, the Dutch embassy in Islamabad stopped legalising documents from Pakistan.
-After your document has been legalised by the Pakistani Ministry of Foreign Affairs, you can use it in the Netherlands.
+After your document has been legalised by the Pakistani Ministry of Foreign Affairs, you can use it in the Kingdom of the Netherlands.

 Assistance from the CDC in The Hague